What is Drama class like?

 In addition to the curriculum, students at Lawrence Park have many opportunities to view performances and perform themselves.
 We are very proud of our rich history of performances.
 Here are some of our key events.
 We invite all future students to come out for a preview of the many performance opportunities at Lawrence Park Collegiate Institute.

-Our fall play is usually an interactive comedy / farce in the style of British Pantomime.
-This past year we performed The Snow Queen: a Freezing farcical.
+This year our fall play will be Clue On Stage .
+Last year we performed The Snow Queen: a Freezing farcical, an interactive comedy / farce in the style of British Pantomime.
 This was performed for Lawrence Park students as well as some of the schools in our community including audiences of children.

 Dance Show: Jan or later